SuperPanda/orchestration-architect/Development Journal/Projects/Kanban/CONFIG Configuration Specifications.md

 # Kanban: Configuration Subsystem

-Configuration Management
+**Project Objective**

-**Configuration Management: Tracking and Management Configurations**
+Generate a *Configuration Framework* for the Creation, Management and Integration amongst the various systems.

     **Document Type**: Kanban
     **Creation Date**: 2025-04-05